nerdinary/guess/README.md

 Guess stuff!
 ============

-You have a UNIX timestamp and don’t know which date it equals?
-You have a date without timezone and want to see where it probably originates?
+You have a UNIX timestamp and don’t know which date it represents?
+You have a date string without timezone and want to see where it probably originates?
 You have a number of bytes that looks suspiciously like 23 Terabytes, but you want to be sure?
 Good thing there’s `guess`!